tank-t-bird/100-days-ML/log.md

 **Today's Progress**:

 Watching chapter 2 again, I found some shaky foundations to work on, did a bunch of exercises to stabilize them and then watched Chapter 3.
 I also rediscovered what was a math nightmare in my teens, the infamous "Algebra of Baldor".
-Much more readable all these years later..
+Much more readable all these years later...

 * [The Paradox of the Derivative](https://www.youtube.com/watch?v=9vKqVkMQHKk&index=2&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)